-1. The evaluation of effectiveness data
+1. The Evaluation of Effectiveness Data

 Controlled tests are recommended both for the dose determination and dose confirmation studies.
 Critical tests also can be used for certain adult large nematodes e.g. Parascaris equorum and Oxyuris equi.
 Long-acting products or sustained- release products should be subject to the same evaluation procedures as other therapeutic anthelmintics.
-Adequate parasite infection should be defined in the protocol according to regional prevalence or historic and/or statistical data.
+Adequate parasite infection should be defined in the protocol according to regional prevalence or historical data and/or statistical analysis.